fbpx

 • A new balcony and staircase from the second floor waiting room to our newly renovated backyard has been installed, giving families the option of an outdoor waiting space.

 • Yes.
-Online and hybrid options are available for faculty and students who may wish to learn remotely or when need be in the case of a COVID infection or exposure.
+Online and hybrid options are available for faculty and students who may wish to learn remotely or when either party is sick but well enough to still have a lesson. need be in the case of a COVID infection or exposure.

 • While private lessons will occur on the preferred online platform agreed upon by the instructor and student, we strongly recommend that students and faculty coordinate and test the platform that you and your faculty member decide upon in order to eliminate/reduce time spent dealing with technological issues during your lesson time.